INF2023AI-Python/NoNameNoGame/README.md

 ### Frogger

-Cross the street without touching the cars and use the logs to cross the water.
+Cross the street without touching the cars and use the logs to cross the water. <br>
 How to Play:
 + Use the Joystick to move the rectangle around
 + It is like you would expect it - top = up, bottom = down, left=left, right=right